-However, it’s worth pointing out that many jobs boards are less tailored towards contracting roles in general—for instance, they don’t offer specific filters (e.g. for remote jobs or whether the position is inside/outside IR35) that may be useful for contractors looking to find the right fit.
+However, it’s worth pointing out that many jobs boards are less tailored towards contracting roles in general—for instance, they don’t offer specific filters (e.g. for remote jobs or rates) that may be useful for contractors looking to find the right fit.

 For the most targeted and relevant audience, we have to modestly recommend ourselves—wellpaid.io is a network that's literally designed to connect hirers with experienced tech contractors.